 The team behind Epic is jointly based in the United States and India.
 The company is domiciled in the U.S., and our software development team operates out of Bangalore.
-The Washington Post Company and a small group of angel investors are backing us.
+Graham Holdings (formerly the Washington Post Company) and a small group of angel investors are backing us.

 Yes, but better.
 Epic is private and probably even faster.
 Epic is built on Chromium which is the same base as the Google Chrome browser.
 Since Epic blocks a lot of tracking scripts and other requests, web pages usually load up faster in Epic.
 Epic is always in a private browsing or incognito mode, and has additional privacy protection to protect others from tracking your browsing and searches.

 Private Browsing or Incognito Mode doesn’t stop anyone from tracking you.
-It prevents someone from looking at your computer and knowing what you browse, but it won’t protect your browsing and searches from being tracked.
-When you search or browse in Incognito Mode, that data is generally going to Google’s servers and hundreds of third parties on websites can continue to track you.
+It prevents someone from looking at your browser's history and knowing what you browse, but it won’t protect your browsing and searches from being tracked.
+Your browsing history is still easily accessible via your dns cache even upon Incognito window close.
+When you search or browse in Incognito Mode, that data is generally going to Google’s servers and hundreds of data collectors can continue to track you.

 Addons or browser extensions are dangerous in terms of your privacy.
-Browser addons and toolbars for Firefox, Chrome and other browsers can and many do send virtually all your browsing through their servers and even more personal data.
+Browser addons and toolbars for Firefox, Chrome and other browsers can and many do send all your browsing through their servers and even more personal data.
 Addons can access just about everything you type and do in the browser.
-While they can be very useful, they represent a very large privacy risk hence Epic blocks them.
+While they can be very useful, they represent a very large security and privacy risk hence Epic only allows a few trusted Addons.